opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. This shows another post with various options set (75% width, no draw title, Portrait aspect ratio)

 == Changelog ==

+= 1.1.6 =
+* Updated to the latest OSMD version (1.2.+)
+* Process options filters before render on the front-end (already occurred for the admin facing block)

 = 1.1.5 =
 ** A notice will appear once for each editing user in the admin section for this - After this update the Gutenberg block will no longer re-render automatically on resize. **